ScienceAlert: Editorial staff

 In addition to Cassella and Mallord, ScienceAlert's editorial staff is headed by Peter Dockrill, who now manages more than half a dozen contributing science journalists to produce the site's news.
 Cribb concluded his role as editor at ScienceAlert in 2015.
 From 2017-2024, Fiona MacDonald was CEO of ScienceAlert, with Cassella acting as COO/CFO.
 Prior to this role, MacDonald had worked with the news site for more than a decade as an editor and then the director of content.
 She's now listed as a co-founder of the site.
 In 2024, Kate Mallord, formerly of Meta and LinkedIn, was named CEO.
 According to The Brilliant, the editorial team has doubled since 2017.

 Format

 As of August 2023, ScienceAlert had the following sections: Space, Environment, Tech, Physics, Opinion, Health, Humans, Nature and Society.
 Readers could read the trending news or the latest news from the homepage.

-Controversy and criticism

-In May 2019, ScienceAlert joined the debate surrounding publications, such as The Guardian, shifting their style guide to prioritize terms such as "climate crisis or breakdown" over "climate change".
-ScienceAlert then shared updated definitions for the site's climate science-related terminology.
-Later, ScienceAlert noted that this decision led to an increase in negative comments on their Facebook page.
-The page comprises a small portion of the readers of the publication.
-The editors said that when they post articles about climate news, "with astonishing speed and ferocity the comment section becomes a hot-pot of climate denialism".
-The editors developed a policy of dealing with the social media issue by asking that, rather than adding fuel to the onslaught, readers of the page cooperate in a reporting scheme that could enable quick blocking of the disruptive sources and the alternative accounts the "climate trolls" create to appear numerous as well as to evade the blocks.
-Accusations of "censorship" followed, but the editors stood by the policy and noted its relative effectiveness.

-The broadening of the scope of topics covered (noted above) has drawn criticism from those opposed to the change to an international science news perspective.
-Those objecting prefer the original exposure for scientific research and developments solely in Australia that had determined the content of ScienceAlert when founded.

-The site also has come under criticism for issues related to sensationalism, hyperbole, misleading or naive headlines, and even sexism to attract readers.